cits5501/cits5501.github.io/assets/workshops/workshop01-solutions.md

 Run the tests in the `CalculatorSimpleTest` class.

-In BlueJ, this is done by right-clicking on the class (after compiling) and selecting "Test All".
+In many IDEs, this can be done by right-clicking on the class (after compiling) and selecting "Test All".
+In VS Code, it can be done by clicking the green triangle icon in the left margin of the code (see previous section).

 You should see that some tests "pass" (with green ticks) and some "fail" (with red crosses) -- see if you can work out